Generalized Euler-Maclaurin formula and Signatures: A preliminary deterministic EML formula

-\begin{proof}We first extend $Y$ and $X$ to $(-1, N+1)$ by their constant value at $0$ and $N$ (Any other extension is also allowable but we use this one to be more explicit).
-We will mainly focus on $Z^{+}$ for the sake of conciseness.
-We closely follow the steps of the proof by Boas recalled above.
+\end{theorem} \begin{proof} We first extend $Y$ and $X$ to $(-1, N+1)$ by their constant value at $0$ and $N$ (Any other extension would be effective for the result but we use this one to be more explicit).
+We focus on $Z^{+}$ for the sake of conciseness and closely follow the steps of the proof by Boas recalled above.
 The elementary identity

-for any $a\in (0,1)$ leads to the following expression of the difference
+for any $a\in (0,1)$, leads to the following expression of the difference

 Using the first condition in \eqref{def_saw_signature1} on $\pi_1(Z^{+}_t(X, b))$ and the properties of $Y$, we apply a first integration by part formula: